 - The Willfully Blind: Yes, these exist in Hate Dumb too.
 Similar to the willfully blind in Fan Dumb, the Hate Dumb variety will refuse to acknowledge any potential strengths or possibly even anything that was done correctly.
 The willfully blind may also try and convince everyone else to Hand Wave the strengths because they do not exist.
 They are prone to Accentuate the Negative arguments or reviews.
 Sometimes, they may have a single issue about the work and hate it solely because of that — usually because they stopped watching afterwards.
 Expect even in-depth reviews written by this hater to discuss only the parts they know and can't stand.
 Even if the production staff ran every decision by them, they would complain about how they "weren't asked enough".
 No matter what, the willfully blind will fixate on a single flaw or any weaknesses.

-- The Genre Alien: The Genre Alien is a rather amusing hater, a less focused version of the Foe Yay variety.
+- The Genre Alien: The Genre Alien is a rather amusing hater, a less focused version of the Obsessed variety.
 They will make it clear that they utterly hate a genre, or a series.
 Nevertheless, they seek works in that genre out.
 They see examples of it and then complain how much it sucks.
 Interestingly, they are likely to criticize stuff that makes the genre what it is.
-(For instance, they might complain about kiss scenes in romance movies, blood and swearing in Die Hard, or soft rock band America not being "heavy enough", or Earn Your Happy Ending in dark idealistic stories.)
+(For instance, they might complain about kiss scenes in romance movies, blood and swearing in Die Hard, soft rock band America not being "heavy enough", or Earn Your Happy Ending in dark idealistic stories.)
 They may be constructive, or attempt to be constructive, but when they start complaining about Fundamental Genre tropes as "weaknesses" or suggest rewriting the show in its entirety and changing the story to fit how they would view it as an improvement, (This is not considered constructive criticism in the creative writing field) then it pretty much stops being constructive criticism and starts to veer into "Destructive Criticism" territory.
 This brings out a subspecies called The Mad Editor.

 - Made The Wrong Turn: Similar to the Genre Alien, these are haters who are fans of a work that somehow directly offends their worldview or beliefs or something similar.
-Political conservatives who are fans of Stephen Colbert, for example, or homophobes that find themselves fans of Queen or X Japan, or fundamentalist Christians who somehow like Supernatural.
+Political conservatives who are fans of Star Trek or Stephen Colbert, for example, or homophobes that find themselves fans of Queen or X Japan, or fundamentalist Christians who somehow like Supernatural or Harry Potter.
 Often overlaps with the Mad Editor (in that they will deny or change elements of the work that upset their personal morals, even if that's the point of the work), the PC Crusader or the Un-PC Crusader (in that they will rail at whatever is offending them and the fans that are okay with it), the Demonizer, and/or the Mad Homophobe.

 - "Stop Having Fun" Guys: The "Stop Having Fun" Guys will insist that everyone else is doing it wrong.
 They not only hate the other fans who enjoy it a specific way, but will also insult other haters.
 These people are often known for having very specific single-issue criteria when they pick something new, which causes them to have ridiculously high standards.
 In the worst cases, they'll join a Hatedom because the work they tried to be a fan of was too...different from what they normally like; instead of trying to adapt, they claim it to be crap and that everyone who likes it doesn't know what true fun is.
 Some of these people will go on tangents explaining one situation they had with a game and then insisting the entire game is like that.
 Many times; the hatred of new editions, updates, or sequels consist of these people who complain about how the developers are "punishing skill" amongst other things because they assessed widely exploited glitches and shortcomings.
 Read the article for some more specific examples.

 - Nostalgia Filter: The idea that modern works are automatically inferior to the stuff from the past.
 This is so common that we have a trope for it.
-These haters will trash on the modern stuff and idealize the stuff you liked when you were younger, because it's skewed through the years that you only remember the good parts — not the fact that there was a Periphery Hatedom for something that was marketed to you at age six.
-Not the fact that even adults were criticising it for the same reasons you criticize the modern stuff for...only the good parts, ie, the pros.
-For a more in-depth example, check the article, but this is an unfortunate type because it's so propagated and encouraged in fandom.
+These haters will trash on the modern stuff and idealize the stuff they liked when they were younger, because it's skewed through the years that they only remember the good parts — not the fact that there was a Periphery Hatedom for something that was marketed to them at age six, and not the fact that even adults were criticising it for the same reasons they criticize the modern stuff.
+For a more in-depth discussion, check the article, but this is an unfortunate type because it's so propagated and encouraged in fandom.

 - The Crusader: Hating something is Serious Business to these people; it is practically their life's mission is to spread the message of Hatedom around.
 The Crusader is frequently launching Holy wars against forums, sometimes even organizing spam-raids on forums, or frequently derailing threads to state why they think it sucks.
 These types have been the cause of more work pages being locked on this very wiki than a lot of us are proud of.

 - The Science Snob/Armchair Historian: People with a Willing Suspension of Disbelief thinner than a razor.
 One "inaccuracy" or dramatization for the sake of pacing or story will cause them to declare the show a pile of unwatchable dreck and "not properly researched", regardless of whether or not they did the research themselves and watched the damn media in question.
-Very commonly blind to Acceptable Breaks from Reality, and may often be found complaining about "unrealistic" aspects of a media... despite the media having things like flying in space without a pressurized suit, involving alien ghosts controlled by a reality-warping AI fighting physics-defying transforming monsters, or telekinesis/magic.
-Sometimes, someone will respond to their claims with "in a show where people can do magic, I don't think they're really going for realism, here."
-In other cases, they may be criticizing works where Science Marches On as being "unrealistic" or having "Bad science".
-Even stuff that, at the time it was made, was considered pure fantasy.
+Very commonly blind to Acceptable Breaks from Reality, and may often be found complaining about "unrealistic" aspects of a media... despite the media having things like flying in space without a pressurized suit, involving alien ghosts controlled by a reality-warping AI fighting physics-defying transforming monsters, or telekinesis/magic and dragons flying around.

 - More often than not, the above two members of Hate Dumb will fight, for obvious reasons, and cause a vicious cycle of blaming the other for taking drastic action (i.e.: Fan Wank).
-And more often than not, the PC Crusader will fight with other Crusaders over what minority is more oppressed, if a minority should be treated as a sacred cow or like anyone else, etc. etc. In any case, it's great fun to watch from the sidelines, though such debates can descend into extremely ugly or even outright dangerous territory depending on the people involved, as both parties tend to be inordinately fond of dragging it into real life and making it personal.
+And more often than not, the PC Crusader will fight with other Crusaders over what minority is more oppressed, if a minority should be treated as a sacred cow or like anyone else, etc. In any case, it's great fun to watch from the sidelines, though such debates can descend into extremely ugly or even outright dangerous territory depending on the people involved, as both parties tend to be inordinately fond of dragging it into real life and making it personal.
 Doxing incidents are common, as are campaigns of orchestrated harassment and attempts to get people fired from their jobs or cost them clients or professional contacts (if they are self-employed), and it can and sometimes does escalate into full-fledged attempts to cause physical harm.

 - The Anti-Romantic: The bizarro version of The Mad Bride/Groom; any hint of shipping or romance in the fandom will send them into a frothing rage instead of a squee of fangirl glee.
 You can see these species endlessly lambasting a fandom upon learning about a fan-made pairings, blaming tween girls and other scapegoats for their departure from fandom/why they refuse to associate with fans.
 Often just as stupid as rabid shippers themselves.
 They infest all works, regardless of whether or not the actual work itself has romance or otherwise.
 If it does, they are prone to turning at least one half of the romance into Ron the Death Eater, or rationalizing why the romance doesn't exist.